Anaminus/roblox-library/modules/Binstruct/README.md

 definition.
 Each component's definition will eventually transform the component itself, so the outer definition must avoid making transformations on the component.

+A hook indicates whether the type will be handled.
+If it returns true, then the type is handled normally.
+If false is returned, then the type is skipped.

+The hook receives a *stack* function, which is used to index keys in the stack.
+The first parameter to *stack* is the *level*, which determines how far down to search the stack. level 0 searches the current structure.
+The second argument to *stack* is the *key* to index in the found structure.
+Returns nil if *level* is out of bounds, or if *key* could not be found.

 When a type encodes the value `nil`, the zero-value for the type is used.